-The newest addition to elite shopping destinations in Melbourne, Melbourne Emporium has opened just 2 years back.
+The newest addition to elite shopping in Melbourne Australia, Melbourne Emporium has opened just 2 years back.
 Even though it is a new place, it has become one of the favorite places to shop amidst avid shoppers.
 This is due to the presence of some of the most popular international brands such as Armani Exchange, H&M, Calvin Klein, Camila, and Lacoste to name a few.
 This is an absolute must visit place for those who want to experience high end shopping at its best.

 Location: 287 Lonsdale Street, Melbourne, Victoria, Australia